korovod/kenotron/docs/3d_parallelism.md

 ### 2. Pipeline Parallelism

-Q: What are the four core components in brrr’s pipeline parallelism?
+Q: What are the four core components in Nanotron’s pipeline parallelism?

 A:
 + PipelineBlock: Contains model computation split up over devices.